tony-aw/tinycodet/README.md

 The `%m import <-%` operator will give a `warning` when the user attempts to import more than 3 packages under the same alias.

-Now, as an example, lets load `data.table`, and then `collapse`, and then `tidytable`, all under the same alias, which I will call “ftv” (for “fast-tidy-verse”):
+As an example, lets load `data.table`, and then `collapse`, and then `tidytable`, all under the same alias, which I will call “ftv” (for “fast-tidy-verse”):

 ``` r